dieterich-lab/medex/README.md

    server, make sure that  the public ports for both the applications and the databases don't collide.

+   In the default configuration the database will be destroyed and imported again everytime the database container is created.
+For large datasets that may be undesirable.
+The easiest way to change that is to create bind mount in the database container's definition.
+A docker volume may work too.

 2. Create a folder 'import' in the same directory your docker-compose.yml file resides.
 Place here your data:
    * entities.csv: